input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 large.
 So we've spent time re-implementing a crucial piece of the Compactor&#151renaming and shortening of local variables&#151using a different approach.
 Our new approach ended up being faster than GHCJS's compactor.
-For the GHC devs out there, we first replaced the `Text` type that the Compactor was built around with `FastString`, and then replaced `FastString` with its `Unique`.
-Thus making comparisons in the Compactor constant rather than linear time for each identifier.
-These optimizations were only made possible after removing `Text` and switching from `Text` to `FastString`.
+For the GHC devs out there, as we first replaced the `Text` type with the `FastString` type, the newer Compactor can now replace a `FastString`-based identifier with a new identifier derived from the `FastString`'s `Unique` in constant time.

 #### Removal of Custom File Extensions and Support for JavaScript Pragmas